BarcelonaJS/node/README.md

 We'll add the information then into the archives.
 Thanks!

-## NodeJS Team
+## NodeJS Barcelona Organisers Team

+- New Organiser
+- New Organiser
+- New Organiser

-Node.js Barcelona is brought to you by [@PatrickHeneise](https://twitter.com/PatrickHeneise).
-If you have any questions, ideas or want to collaborate, write us at node at barcelonajs doh org.
+Node.js Barcelona was initally founded by [@PatrickHeneise](https://twitter.com/PatrickHeneise).

+If you have any questions, ideas or want to collaborate, please message us on Twitter or open an issue here.
 You can follow us on Twitter: [@NodeBCN](https://twitter.com/nodebcn).

-# Code of Conduct
+## Code of Conduct
 As for all BarcelonaJS events, find the long version here: [BarcelonaJS Code of Conduct](http://barcelonajs.org/code)

 In Short: